sonots/embulk-filter-timestamp_format/README.md

 If format strings contain `%`, jruby parser/formatter is used.
 Otherwirse, java parser/formatter is used

-**Auto Java timestamp format conversion** (experimental)
+**Automatic Conversion of Ruby Timestamp Format to Java Timestamp Format** (experimental)

-If you configure `timestamp_parser: auto_java`, this plugin tries to convert ruby format into java format to use faster java timestamp parser.
+If you configure `timestamp_parser: auto_java`, this plugin tries to convert ruby format into java format automatically to use faster java timestamp parser.

 **COMPARISON:**